Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Wood pigeons are another animal that likes peas, and they can strip a plant of all its leaves in no time.
 They are also a threat to brassicas like broccoli.

 To prevent pigeons from destroying your plants, bird netting can be used.
-The Insect mesh will also help, so there is no need to buy two types of netting.
+The insect mesh will also help, so there is no need to buy two types of netting.

 Also, once the plants are well established, they should be able to tolerate any attacks from pigeons.